codebar/tutorials/js/lesson1/tutorial.md

 Try calling the `conversation()` function on the console.
 See how it did all three things in order?
 Functions are lists of things to do.
-When you call the function, it does all the things in its definition.
+When you call the function, it will do all the things in its definition.

 Let's get a few words for these things before we move on: